Legend (1992 video game): DevelopmentLegend began development in August 1990, and was originally scheduled for a September 1991 release for Amiga, Atari ST, and DOS. In an April 1991 issue of British gaming magazine The One, The One interviewed Anthony Taglione, Legend's programmer, for information regarding its development in a pre-release interview. This interview was conducted when Legend was to be published by Mirrorsoft, and prior to Robert Maxwell's death and subsequent bankruptcy of Mirrorsoft; this possibly contributed to Legend's delayed release. The team behind Legend had previously worked together on Bloodwych, and worked on Legend long-distance. Legend's development team corresponded though the internet, and met in-person intermittently. Legend was heavily inspired by Dungeons & Dragons, and Taglione expressed that "We wanted very much to produce an environment which simulated playing tabletop D&D with characters running around and fighting each other ... The essential environment is still puzzles and D&D, but it's becoming much more like an arcade game [due to its combat]." Legend was first conceived as a sequel to Bloodwych, and was to utilize turn-based gameplay as opposed to realtime gameplay, as in the final game. Legend uses pathfinding and AI for monsters & characters, allowing them to fight without user intervention. This is particularly necessary due to Legend's real-time combat and the ability to control four characters; Taglione expresses in regards to this that "It's a question of maintaining a very fine balance between having the [game play] itself and giving the player as much control as he or she's going to want."

+Reception

-ReceptionThe Four Crystals of Trazere was reviewed in 1992 in Dragon #187 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
+The Four Crystals of Trazere was reviewed in 1992 in Dragon #187 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the DOS version 3 out of 5 stars.
 The One gave the Amiga version of Legend an overall score of 79%, praising its gameplay and pacing of quests, stating that "[Legend] presents a realistic, attainable challenge, with plenty of sub-games to keep the action moving along ...
 Thanks to some thoughtful game design, however, even a novice Role Player will, at the very least, understand what is loosely expected of him."
 The One notes the magic and potion-making system, saying it "deserves a special mention for its entertainment value.
 Absolutely fiendish potions can be mixed ... and used with great effect in the most unlikely situations."Legend was named the 80th best computer game ever by PC Gamer UK in 1997.
 The editors called it a precursor to Diablo, and wrote that it offered "countless nights of puzzling, hacking, slashing and magic-casting."